Close Alert Banner

 • Email this page Email

 Can't visit our museum?
 You can bring hands-on artifacts and activities into your classroom.
 Lambton Heritage Museum's classic Museum-in-a-Box kits are being updated and modernized into Travelling Trunks.
-The first revised kit is the Schooldays in Early Lambton Travelling Trunk.
 In the meantime, the classic kits are also available.
 Each kit contains artifacts, information, and activities for your students.

 Rental cost is $15.00 per week.
 We recommend a two week rental period.
 Kits must be booked two weeks in advance of when you will need them.
 Availability of kits may vary.
-Arrangements can be made for pickup and return either at the Museum, or your nearest Lambton County Library location.
+Arrangements can be made for pickup and return at Lambton Heritage Museum, Lambton County Archives, or the Oil Museum of Canada.

 Travelling Trunk